 Consider a simple marketplace.
 A marketplace has three classes of stakeholders: buyers, sellers, and those who maintain the marketplace.
 If the marketplace is working well, the sellers gain value from having a group of customers that want to buy their offerings.
 The buyers obtain value from having a place where they can buy the things they need.
 Value for both sellers and buyers is facilitated by the platform which helps buyers find sellers that offer goods and services that the buyers want.
 In exchange for this matchmaking, the owner of the platform charges some sort of fee, which is how they gain value for themselves.

-The last sentence in the above paragraph relates to the revenue model of the marketplace; it answers how the owners of the platform make money from people buying and selling things using their infrastructure.
-Note that the revenue model only works if the other stakeholders in the platform, the buyers and sellers, gain value from the interaction as well.
+The last sentence in the above paragraph relates to the marketplace revenue model; it answers how the owners of the platform make money from people buying and selling things using their infrastructure.
+Note that the marketplace revenue model only works if the other stakeholders in the platform, the buyers and sellers, gain value from the interaction as well.
 This is the key distinction between business and revenue models, and why it is crucial that the business model is clearly articulated before looking at revenue.
-Alok Keyrival might have said it best:

 “A successful combination of a great Business Model and Revenue Model results in a Google of today or a Facebook of tomorrow.
 But if you place your Revenue Model on the throne and crown it as king, with your Business Model as its slave, then you will land up with a Myspace of yesterday.”